kesteckb/COMSM-SEGP/UXDesign/README.md

 Throughout this process, we learned how to come up with an idea and hone in on the specifics to envision our product.
 However, evaluation became difficult due to lack of hypotheses in the beginning of our project.
 Developing them later helped further focus our goals and interviews.
 In order to improve our development in the future, we should strive to develop any hypotheses earlier in the design process, so we can incorporate them even more.

 ### User Groups
-Although we had started to identify users during our project proposal, we took more time to define these users to specifically target our project design.
-We envisioned our app being playable by all, but we focused on users we felt would be more likely to use our application and created these three user groups:
+We initially knew our product would be educational, so we had anticipated some of our user groups, such as children.
+As we developed our ideas and applications, we identified more potential users.
+In the broadest scope of our poject, we envisioned our application being playable by all.
+However, we focused on users we felt would be more likely to use our application:

 - Children and teenagers
 - University students